cmusatyalab/OpenWorkflow/docs/tutorial.rst

 .. code-block:: console

-    $ docker ps -a --filter="name=GABRIELTOOL"
+    docker ps -a --filter="name=GABRIELTOOL"

 7. Once you see the container is up, the server is ready for connection.
-   Download `Gabriel client <https://play.google.com/store/apps/details?id=edu.cmu.cs.gabrielclient>`_ from Android Play Store to connect to it and try it out.
+   Download `Gabriel client <https://play.google.com/store/apps/details?id=edu.cmu.cs.gabrielclient>`_ from Android Play Store to connect to the server and try the application out.
 When the client has a person or a chair in view, the application should say "Found Person" or "Found chair" correspondingly.